ffmpeg_image_transport package from ffmpeg_image_transport repo

 Republishing raw images from rosbags in ffmpeg format

 Suppose you have raw images in a rosbag but want to play them across a network using the ffmpeg_image_transport.
-In this case run a republish node like this (assuming your rosbag topic is /my_camera/image_raw):
+In this case run a republish node like this (assuming your rosbag topic is /camera/image_raw):

-ros2 run image_transport republish raw in:=/my_camera/image_raw
+ros2 run image_transport republish raw in:=/camera/image_raw

 The republished topic will be under a full transport, meaning you can now view them with e.g. rqt_image_view under the topic /out/ffmpeg.